Swhag/Soc-Analyst-Portfolio/6 - Wireshark Traffic Analysis/README.md

   → May indicate tunneling or data exfiltration

 - **DNS queries with long or irregular subdomain names**
-  → Frequently used to encode commands or data in DNS-based C2 channels
+  → Frequently used to encode commands or data in DNS based C2 channels

 #### Why this matters
 Trusted protocols such as ICMP and DNS are commonly abused to bypass security controls.